rchrisarevalo/cv-website/README.md

-# CV Website (v1.3.0)
+# CV Website (v1.4.0)
 This is a CV Website I built using CSS, HTML, and JavaScript based on my official resume, albeit with slight differences.

 Contact me through my email on the site if you have any questions.

 # Improvements/changes:

-* A new project has been added to the "Software Projects" section.
+* Footer has been redesigned, with a last modified date having been added to it.

-* A progress bar has been added.
-Whenever a user refreshes the page, the progress bar will display above just below the header.

 # Credit to the users who have created some of the components that were used in this site: